Showing 1 - 1 OF 1

 To contact a sexual assault advocate call:

-The Navy's Family Advocacy Program (FAP) is designed to support operational readiness by addressing prevention, education, identification, treatment and reporting of child abuse and spouse/intimate partner abuse (physical, sexual, emotional and neglect).
-The first priority for the FAP is to make sure victims are safe and protected from further abuse.
-FAP is an education and treatment program, not a disciplinary program.
+The Navy's Family Advocacy Program (FAP) is designed to support operational readiness by addressing prevention, education, identification, treatment and reporting of child abuse and intimate partner abuse (physical, sexual, emotional and neglect).
+The first priority for the FAP is to ensure victims are safe and protected from further abuse.
 We are here to help!
-Victim Advocacy (VA) is a core component of domestic abuse prevention and intervention.
-A FAP Victim Advocate responds directly to help victims of partner or child abuse navigate military and community systems, including the criminal justice system, health care and social services, as they attempt to acquire needed resources.
+Victim Advocacy is a core component of prevention and intervention.
+A FAP Victim Advocate responds directly to help victims of child or intimate partner abuse navigate military and community systems, including the criminal justice system, health care and social services, as they attempt to acquire needed resources.

 The American Red Cross is always available for emergency aid anywhere you may be.
 Contact the nearest chapter (phone numbers are in the local directory).
 They can sometimes help with emergency financial assistance and contacting individuals (or military commands) that will need to know where you are and what's happening.
 Plan for the unexpected and it probably won't happen.
 The Northwest Florida chapter for Escambia County and the surrounding area phone number is 850-432-7601.